sedexch/sedexch.github.io/docs/client-container-v6/configuration/sedex-client-options.md

-# Configuration Options for the sedex Client
+# Advanced Configuration of the sedex Client

 **In the following, you will find how you can customize the configuration of the sedex Client yourself and which parameters are available for this purpose.**